 With personal finances, it's easier to stay out of debt than to dig out from under it.
 The same rule applies for technical debt.
 Technical debt includes anything the team must do to deploy production quality code and keep it running in production.
 Examples are bugs, performance issues, operational issues, accessibility, and others.

 Keeping on top of technical debt requires courage.
 There are many pressures to delay fixing bugs.
 It feels good to work on features and ignore debt.
-Don’t be fooled.
-Sooner or later, somebody must pay the technical debt.
+Unfortunately, somebody must pay the technical debt sooner or later.
 Just like financial debt, technical debt becomes harder to pay off the longer it exists.
-A smart product owner works with their team to ensure there is time to pay off technical debt in every sprint.
+A smart product owner works with their team to ensure there is time to pay off technical debt every sprint.
 Balancing technical debt reduction with feature development is a difficult task.
-Read Creating productive, customer focused teams for ideas on how to manage this.
+Fortunately, there are some straightforward techniques for creating productive, customer focused teams.

 Always Be Agile

-Being agile means learning from what you do and continually improving.
-Agile development provides many more learning cycles than traditional project planning.
+Being Agile means learning from experience and continually improving.
+Agile development provides more learning cycles than traditional project planning due to the tighter process loops.
 Each sprint provides something new for the team to learn.

 - A team delivers value to the customer, gets feedback, and then modifies their backlog based on that feedback.